MDMA Drug Screen (Urine)

 Why do I need this test?

 An employer may require job applicants to take this test.
-Athletes in professional and amateur sports are usually tested for drug use, as are people who have gone to rehab centers to overcome addiction.
+Athletes in professional and amateur sports are usually tested for drug use.
+So are people who have gone to rehab centers to overcome addiction.

-Emergency rooms often do a drug test if you're injured or unconscious, or a victim of date rape, or the medical staff suspects that you have overdosed.
+Emergency rooms often do a drug test if you're injured or unconscious, or a victim of date rape, or the healthcare staff suspects that you have overdosed.

 What other tests might I have along with this test?

-Especially in the case of a suspected drug overdose, your doctor may order other tests, including:
+Especially in the case of a suspected drug overdose, your healthcare provider may order other tests.
+These include:

 People with very high levels of this drug in their system may also have tests to find out if it's causing other problems in your body.
 These include: